noynaert/act102handouts/07_Images_Colors_Fonts/07_40_CSS_Variables.md

 Often a file containing variables needs to be applied across other stylesheets.
 Therefore a file containing the variable declarations often is placed first.

-In the case of Homework 7, we put the variable file last because we wanted to overrule any styling that was in the layout or footer.
+In the case of this week's homework, we put the variable file last because we wanted to overrule any styling that was in the layout or footer.
 In a larger application we probably would have split the color harmony file into two parts.
 The first part would have defined the variables, and it would have been placed first.
 A second file that used the variables would have been placed last.